 Drama Club is open to all 6th, 7th and 8th graders.
 Meetings are held on Thursday at 3 pm.
 Any student that would like a speaking role will have one.
 There are many opportunities for non acting roles as well, such as stage crew, lighting, and sound.
 We begin in September and perform in April.

 Advisor: Mr. Leahy

 REALITY (Respect Each Alternative Lifestyle in Today's Youth) Club is open to all middle school students.
 REALITY club offers a safe space for students to gather to discuss issues and plan activities related to celebrating diversity.
 The overall goal of REALITY is to create a safer learning environment for all students, with an emphasis on gay, lesbian, bisexual, transgender and questioning (LGBTQ) students, as well as allies.
-The club will be held once to twice a month on Mondays (when there are no faculty or department meetings for school staff).
+The club will be held once to twice a month in the library

 Advisor: Ms. King